MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-database-security-roles.md

 ---
 title: Manage database security roles - Azure Data Explorer
-description: This article describes how to use management commands to view, add, and remove security roles on the database level in Azure Data Explorer. ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use management commands to view, add, and remove security roles on a database level. ms.topic: reference ms.date: 05/15/2023
 ---

 # Manage database security roles